-Mitigation is required to ensure all developments are "air quality neutral" as far as reasonably practicable, and should form part of the air quality assessment, whether or not their outcome is modelled or quantified.
+- 5.1 Mitigation is required to ensure all developments are "air quality neutral " as far as reasonably practicable, and should form part of the air quality assessment, whether or not their outcome is modelled or quantified.
 In the case of small scale developments which do not require an air quality assessment, a statement on mitigation measures will be expected, to demonstrate compliance with planning policies related to air quality.
-This will include how the development will promote sustainable modes of transport, for example walking, cycling and public transport, to help reduce the number of car journeys.

-The level of appropriate mitigation required for specific proposals will be proportional to the scale and nature of a development, its location, and the judgement of significance of impact.
-The nature and extent of mitigation possible will influence the planning decision.

-Whilst it is for the applicant to propose suitable site specific mitigation, guidance on the nature and extent follows below, including examples of measures.
+This will include how the development will promote sustainable modes of transport, for example walking, cycling and public transport, to help reduce the number of car journeys. - 5.2 The level of appropriate mitigation required for specific proposals will be proportional to the scale and nature of a development, its location, and the judgement of significance of impact.
+The nature and extent of mitigation possible will influence the planning decision and the residual impact should not be significant. - 5.3 Whilst it is for the applicant to propose suitable site specific mitigation, guidance on the nature and extent follows below, including examples of measures.
 The lists are not exhaustive and further options may be suggested by the Council where appropriate, depending on the scale of development and air quality issues within an area.
-Alternative mitigation proposed by developers will be welcomed.

-The initial consideration is whether redesigning a scheme would reduce the impact of pollutants on future occupants, and reduce emissions as a result of the development.
-As an example, facades of residential units and outdoor amenity areas can be set back to a suitable distance from a busy road or protected by other elements of the development.
+Alternative mitigation proposed by developers will be welcomed. - 5.4 The initial consideration is whether redesigning a scheme would reduce the impact of pollutants on future occupants, and reduce emissions as a result of the development.
+As an example, facades of residential units and outdoor amenity areas can be set back to a suitable distance from a busy road or protected by other elements of the development including a suitable vegetation belt.
 Balconies can be orientated away from a road, and ventilation intakes arranged to reduce the impact of outdoor air on occupants.
-Heating and air conditioning systems should be designed to minimise energy consumption and reduce pollution emissions.

-In some cases it may not be reasonable or desirable to redesign a scheme to reduce the significance of the air quality issue, particularly with small infill developments where existing sensitive uses are immediate neighbours and the development is in no worse a position than the neighbouring uses.
+Heating and air conditioning systems should be designed to minimise energy consumption and reduce pollution emissions. - 5.5 In some cases it may not be reasonable or desirable to redesign a scheme to reduce the significance of the air quality issue, particularly with small infill developments where existing sensitive uses are immediate neighbours and the development is in no worse a position than the neighbouring uses.
 In these cases the focus may be on including other acceptable measures to reduce the impact or offset the potential consequence of a development.